t-mart/unicode-codec/README.md

 When encoding, the `utf-8-sig`, `utf-16`, and `utf-32` schemes prefix their outputs with byte order marks.
 For `utf-16` and `utf-32`, little-endian is chosen automatically.

-When decoding, the `utf-8-sig`, `utf-16`, and `utf-32` schemes these remove an initial byte order mark from the sequence if one exists (and the decoding respects the endianness of that BOM).
-If no byte order mark exists, little-endian is assumed.
+When decoding, the `utf-8-sig`, `utf-16`, and `utf-32` schemes remove an initial byte order mark from the sequence if one exists.
+For `utf-16` and `utf-32`, decoding respects the endianness of that byte order mark, or if it was not present, little-endian is assumed.

 The above affinity for little-endian above is a result of the lack of a prescription by the Unicode standard in this circumstance.
 See <https://stackoverflow.com/a/36550597/235992>.